 30.06.13.
 The Crossing S view, Colombo St / Cashel St crossing.
 Illusion art, part bldg, part sky on sky bridge.
 Port Hills beyond

 30.06.13.
-Abandoned Pagoda Court, The Crossing W side, Colombo St / Cashel St crossing
+Abandoned Pagoda Court, The Crossing W side, Colombo St / Cashel St crossing.
+Pagoda Court survived the quakes

 30.06.13.
-The Crossing E side, Colombo St / Cashel St crossing view of demolition sites & abandoned bldgs to High St left & Cashel St right.
+The Crossing E side, Colombo St / Cashel St crossing view, demolition sites & abandoned bldgs to High St left & Cashel St right.
 Hotel Grand Chancellor, Holiday Inn & Westpac high rises all demolished, middle

 30.06.13.
-The Crossing E side, Colombo St / Cashel St crossing view of demolition site & abandoned bldg, High St
+The Crossing E side, Colombo St / Cashel St crossing view, demolition site & abandoned bldg, High St

 30.06.13.
 Demolition site & abandoned bldgs, The Crossing E side, Colombo St / Cashel St crossing

 I wandered past the abandoned Bus Exchange, part demolished, basement flooded by rain; past reopened Ballantynes to Lichfield St crossing.
-West side of Lichfield St was open, going to the temporary Bus Exchange.
-East side of Lichfield St was fence cordon closed.
+W side of Lichfield St was open, going to the temporary Bus Exchange.
+E side of Lichfield St was fence cordon closed.
 Cordons gone CERA?
 Yeah right!

 30.06.13.
-The Crossing E side, Colombo St / Cashel St crossing view of demolition sites & abandoned bldgs down Cashel St
+The Crossing E side, Colombo St / Cashel St crossing view, demolition sites & abandoned bldgs down Cashel St

 30.06.13.
-The Crossing W side, Colombo St / Cashel St crossing view of Restart Cashel Mall.
+The Crossing W side, Colombo St / Cashel St crossing view, Restart Cashel Mall.
 Reopened Ballantynes left.
-Abandoned Pagoda Court right
+Abandoned Pagoda Court right.
+Both bldgs survived the quakes

 30.06.13.
 Quake trashed, closed, abandoned, old Bus Exchange, Colombo St

 30.06.13.
-Quake trashed, closed, abandoned, old Bus Exchange NW view of Colombo St towards Cathedral Sq.
-Abandoned Pagoda Court at The Crossing left
+Quake trashed, closed, abandoned, old Bus Exchange NW view, Colombo St towards Cathedral Sq.
+Abandoned Pagoda Court at The Crossing left.
+Pagoda Court survived the quakes

 30.06.13.
 Reopened Ballantynes, Colombo St